 Nutritionists say that many of us don’t eat enough vegetables.
 Salads are an excellent way to increase our vegetable and nutrient intake, especially if we eat a wide variety of salad greens.
 Different greens contain a different combination of nutrients, so eating many kinds will help ensure that we get a wide range of nutritional benefits.

 I nearly always eat my salad greens raw and very rarely cook them.
-My favorite salad oils to enhance nutrient absorption and add an interesting taste are extra virgin olive oil and unrefined sesame oil, but there are many other healthy oils available in stores.
-I often add kelp or dulse flakes or granules to my salads.
+My favorite salad oils to enhance nutrient absorption and add an interesting taste are extra virgin olive oil and unrefined sesame oil.
+Many other healthy oils are available in stores.
+I often add kelp or dulse flakes or granules to my salads as well as oil.
 Kelp and dulse are good sources of iodine and have a much lower sodium content than table salt.

-Bags or plastic containers of pre-washed salad greens are available in many stores all year long.
-Spinach, romaine lettuce, arugula (also called rocket), endive, chard, mizuna and sometimes tatsoi can be found in packages of salad greens.
+Bags or plastic containers of pre-washed salad greens are available in many stores throughout the year.
+Spinach, romaine lettuce, arugula (also called rocket), endive, chard, mizuna, and sometimes tatsoi can be found in packages of salad greens.
 Although prepared greens are more expensive than fresh ones, they are a good way to increase nutrition.
-It’s so easy to open the refrigerator, grab a handful of greens and add them to a sandwich or a meal.
+It’s very easy to open the refrigerator, grab a handful of greens, and add them to a sandwich or a meal.

-One serious disadvantage of packaged salad greens, besides the cost and the use of plastic in the packaging, is the risk of Salmonella, E. coli or Listeria poisoning.
-In North America, there have been several outbreaks of food poisoning in recent years which have been traced to bacteria growing on packaged salad greens.
-It's very important that prepared salads are produced safely, kept refrigerated from the time when they are packaged to the time when they are eaten and used well before their expiry date.
+One serious disadvantage of packaged salad greens, besides the cost and the use of plastic in the packaging, is the risk of Salmonella, E. coli, or Listeria poisoning.
+In North America, there have been several outbreaks of foodborne illness in recent years, which have been traced to bacteria growing on packaged salad greens.
+It's very important that prepared salads are produced safely, kept refrigerated from the time when they are packaged to the time when they are eaten, and used well before their expiry date.

-Although salads can be made all year long, summer is the best time for someone to discover new greens that they've never eaten before or that they've never eaten in their fresh form.
-Unusual greens such as purslane, mizuna and tatsoi are great additions to the diet.
+Although salads can be made all year, summer is the best time for someone to discover new greens that they've never eaten before or that they've never eaten in their fresh form.
+A visit to a local farmers markets can be a productive trip at this time of year.
+Interesting greens such as purslane, mizuna, and tatsoi may be found at the market.
+They can be great additions to the diet.

 © 2011 Linda Crampton